curtwelch/RoboND-Rover-Project/writeup.md

 #### My Writeup -- Yes, here it is!

 I'm running a bit behind.
 I will catch up.
-I wasn't able to start this project until the due date last Wednesday and I've been putting in 12 hours day for the last week having great fun with this project.
+I wasn't able to start this project until the due date last Wednesday and I've been putting in 12 hours days for the last week having great fun with this project.
 I've done a bit more than the project required but I find it hard to stop the cycle of endless improvements.

 My submitted project can be found in the project_1 branch of my GIT repository (not the master branch).